theHdd4/TrinityFastAPIDjangoReact/README.md

    document from MongoDB confirming Django and FastAPI are working together.

 2. The FastAPI container also relies on the MinIO client.
-The required Python packages, including `motor` for MongoDB access, are installed from `TrinityBackendDjango/requirements.txt`.
+The required Python packages, including `motor` for MongoDB access and `python-multipart` for form parsing, are installed from `TrinityBackendDjango/requirements.txt`.

 With these steps the Django orchestration layer, FastAPI features and the React frontend are fully connected.